MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/enable-tde-on-sql-server-using-ekm.md

     Tags                             :
     ```

-4.  **Grant Permission for the Azure Active Directory Service Principal to Access the Key Vault**
+1.  **Grant Permission for the Azure Active Directory Service Principal to Access the Azure Key Vault**

      You can authorize other users and applications to use your key vault.
     In this case, let's use the Azure Active Directory service principal created in Part I to authorize the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] instance.